-Unless you are a large brand, I would not use your existing website traffic as your only strategy to bring people to your wholesale channel.
+We do not recommend relying on just your existing website traffic to bring people to your wholesale channel unless you are a large brand.
 The customers that your existing website attracts are regular shoppers, not wholesale buyers, so you will still need to push your wholesale website separately to bring in enough of the right people.

-Another option for reaching customers and acquiring sales is to pick up the phone, send out some emails, or get out on the town to pitch your products to complementary businesses.
+Another option for reaching buyers and acquiring sales is to pick up the phone, send out some emails, or get out on the town to pitch your products to complementary businesses.

 At the end of the day, when it comes to pitching your products, it’s a numbers game.
 The more people you are able to reach, the higher the likelihood that you acquire a sale.
 Be persistent, and contact as many businesses as you can.

 One of the more traditional wholesale selling methods is to attend trade shows.
-Trade shows are buying events for retailers where a collection of wholesale brands gather so retailers can view their merchandise and make large purchases, often for a season or a quarter.
-For example, at my boutique, we attended two trade shows annually where we would browse all the latest products from wholesalers and do the bulk of our winter or summer shopping.
+These are buying events where a collection of wholesale brands gather so that retailers can view their merchandise and make large purchases, often for a season or a quarter.

-Use a wholesale directory to find a show that suits your brand.
-You want to be sure that you are joining a show that caters to your target market, so look for similar or complementary brands when selecting the show that is right for you.
-From there, you will need to acquire a tent or other structure to create a quasi-storefront for the showroom.
+Use a trade show calendar, or wholesale directly, to find a show that suits your brand.
+You want to be sure that you are joining a show that caters to your target market, so look for similar or complementary brands when selecting one that is right for you.

-Use visual merchandising techniques, signage, and strong marketing strategies to make your “storefront” appealing and draw people in.
+Once you acquire a showroom or stall at a trade show, use visual merchandising techniques, signage, and strong retail marketing strategies to make your quasi-storefront appealing and draw people in.
 Remember, you are going to be in a space chock-full of competing brands—be sure that you do all that you can to make your business stand out.

 Popular trade shows include: